zsparal/api-documentation/source/reseller-api/overview.rst

 ============

-The **Reseller API** can be used to register new merchants with Mollie, link existing merchants to your reseller account, or change settings of merchants that you have brought in.
+The **Reseller API** can be used to register new merchants with Mollie, link existing merchants to your reseller account, or change settings of merchants that you have referred to Mollie.

 How to become a reseller?
 -------------------------